What is it?

 Fields are challenging because there is a great deal of variation in how different educational systems and intellectual traditions divide human knowledge.
 Also, these boundaries are constantly changing.
 We trained classifiers to identify—initially—117 fields found in the Department of Education’s Classification of Instructional Programs (CIP 2015).
 For this round of OSP work, 62 were accurate enough to use (all can be mapped back to CIP codes).
 The attribution of texts to unusual fields in the Explorer (for example, The Prince to Public Safety) is most often a problem with the field classifiers and is common, especially, with syllabi obtained from non-Anglophone universities.

-Institutional attribution is based on a mixed analysis of URLs and e-mail strings found in the documents, which are then mapped to Digital Science’s GRID database of research and teaching institutions.
+Institutional attribution is based on a mixed analysis of URLs and e-mail strings found in the documents, which are then mapped to Digital Science’s GRID database of research and teaching institutions as well as IPEDS data.
 These methods resolve institutional location for around 94% of the syllabi in the collection.

 What about people and publishers?